platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

-If you are already familiar with Java, Spring, Spring Boot and/or Kubernetes, you might find the exercises and accompanying slideware and video lecture a good way to re-inforce your understanding of how the tools fit with the Cloud Native landscape, and why you use them.
+If you are already familiar with Java, Spring, Spring Boot and/or Kubernetes, you might find the exercises and accompanying slideware and video lecture a good way to reinforce your understanding of how the tools fit with the Cloud Native landscape, and why you use them.